-ScanSnap S510M Review
+ScanSnap S510M full review

 The ScanSnap S510M offers good quality high-resolution colour scanning while demanding less desk space than your MacBook.